The Goldfinch (novel): Plot

 The narrative skips ahead eight years.
 Theo has become a full partner in Hobart's business.
-He has concealed The Goldfinch because he is afraid of being accused of theft.
-He is engaged to a childhood friend but is still confused and obsessed with this "love" for Pippa, who is living in London with her boyfriend.
-Over the years, he becomes addicted to prescription medication and saves Hobie from bankruptcy by selling fake antiques.
+He has continually concealed The Goldfinch, afraid of being accused of theft.
+He is engaged to Kitsey, Andy's younger sister, but is still confused and obsessed with Pippa, who is living in London with her boyfriend.
+Over the years, he becomes addicted to prescription medication, and saves Hobie from bankruptcy by selling fake antiques.

-Theo is racked by guilt and fear over the fakes and The Goldfinch.
-Boris reappears, now a wealthy man thanks to dubious unspecified activities.
-To Theo's astonishment, Boris reveals that he had stolen The Goldfinch from Theo while they were in high school; the painting has since been used as collateral by criminals and drug dealers.
-Boris feels guilty and has devoted himself to recovering the painting and returning it to Theo.
+One day, Boris reappears, now a wealthy man thanks to dubious unspecified activities.
+To Theo's astonishment, Boris reveals that he stole The Goldfinch from Theo while they were in high school, without Theo ever realizing; the painting has since been used as collateral by criminals and drug dealers.
+Out of guilt, Boris has devoted himself to recovering the painting and returning it to Theo.
 At Theo's engagement party, Boris appears with a plan to retrieve The Goldfinch.
 They fly to Amsterdam to meet with the dealers who have the painting.
-Boris and his associates steal it back but the plan goes awry when armed henchmen confront them.
-In the resulting conflict, Boris is shot in the arm and Theo kills Boris's attacker while one of the dealers escapes with the painting.
+Boris and his associates steal it back, but the plan goes awry when armed henchmen confront them.
+In the resulting conflict, Boris is shot in the arm, and Theo kills Boris's attacker while one of the dealers escapes with the painting.

-Boris disappears, leaving Theo in his hotel room, where he drinks, takes drugs, and recovers from illness, and is afraid that police will discover him.
-Unable to return to New York because Boris has his passport, Theo feels trapped and contemplates suicide.
+Boris disappears, leaving Theo alone in his hotel in Amsterdam, where he spirals into paranoia and substance abuse.
+Unable to return to New York because Boris has his passport, he contemplates suicide.
 After several days, Boris returns and reveals that he has resolved the situation by phoning the art recovery police to inform on the dealers.
 Not only has the painting been saved for the museum, but Boris has received a huge reward, which he shares with Theo.

 After arriving in the United States, Theo travels the country, using the reward money to buy back the fake antiques from customers.
-He realizes that Pippa does love him, but she would not openly reciprocate his feelings because she believes they share the same injury and flaws, both having survived the trauma of the museum explosion and both self-medicating to ease their psychological scars.
+He realizes that Pippa loves him, but she did not openly reciprocate his feelings because she believes they both share the same damage and flaws, having both survived the trauma of the museum explosion and resorted to self-medication to cope.
 In a lengthy reflection, Theo wonders how much of his experiences were unavoidable due to fate or his character, and contemplates The Goldfinch and "the history of people who have loved beautiful things, and looked out for them, and pulled them from the fire".
-The novel ends on a curious note, inasmuch as Theo's contemplation demonstrates both a hard fate still ahead and a sort of redeeming immortality through the admiration of beauty.
+The novel ends on a curious note, as Theo's contemplation demonstrates both a hard fate still ahead and a sort of redeeming immortality through the admiration of beauty.

+Themes

+Critics have remarked on the number of references to Charles Dickens in the novel, and have noted the author's Dickensian approach to her themes.
+As with The Little Friend, The Goldfinch deals with themes of obsession, coming of age and the uncertainties of the adult world and the "randomness of existence".
+Art, as represented by The Goldfinch, becomes "a touchstone of order," and the "transformative power of art", one of the main themes of the novel.